Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Theory and Results

 $\nabla_T^2$ is a self-adjoint operator, thus its eigenmodes $\{\Tilde{T}^k\}$ form a complete and orthogonal basis, with $-\alpha_k^2$ as the eigenvalue for eigenmode $k$.
 We impose Dirichlet boundary conditions at the outer surface of the fiber, corresponding to the standard assumption\cite{dong2013stimulated} that outer surface is held at a constant temperature, and all the heat immediately dissipates into a heat bath.
 The temperature eigenmodes can be solved either analytically or numerically depending on the fiber geometry.
-We have shown in Fig.~\ref{fig:temp_modes} the fundamental and higher-order temperature eigenmodes for three different cladding geometries: circular, square, and D-shaped, which are calculated using the Coefficient-Form-PDE module in COMSOL\cite{comsol}.
+We have shown in Fig.~\ref{fig:circ_modes}b the fundamental and higher-order temperature eigenmodes for a fiber with circular cladding, which are calculated using the Coefficient-Form-PDE module in COMSOL\cite{comsol}.
 The spatial structure of the temperature eigenmodes are similar to the optical modes since both are eigen-functions of same spatial operator $\nabla_T^2$.
 An important distinction is that optical modes are localised in the fiber core, but the temperature eigenmodes spread out over the entire fiber cross-section, due to the differing boundary conditions.
-The fundamental modes have no nodes and follow the symmetries of the cladding geometry.
-For the circular cladding, the eigenmodes are characterised by $u$ azimuthal and $v$ radial nodes across the entire fiber cross-section (i.e., core plus cladding), with a radial dependence given by $(u+1)^{\rm th}$ Bessel function of the first kind and angular dependence given by sine or cosine with $u$ zeros.
-For the square cladding, the eigenmodes are given by the product of sine(s) and/or cosine(s) in both $x$ and $y$ dimensions with an integer number of nodes across the entire core and cladding.
-Similar to the optical modes, the D-shaped fiber exhibits temperature modes with irregular structures, except for the reflection symmetry about the $x$ axis, due to the chaotic nature of D-shaped cavities.
+The fundamental mode has no nodes and follow the symmetries of the cladding geometry.
+The higher order eigenmodes are characterised by $u$ azimuthal and $v$ radial nodes across the entire fiber cross-section (i.e., core plus cladding), with a radial dependence given by $(u+1)^{\rm th}$ Bessel function of the first kind and angular dependence given by sine or cosine with $u$ zeros.

 To complete the solution for $\Delta T$, we need to determine each coefficient $a^k_{ij}$.
 This is done by simplifying the LHS of Eq.~\ref{Eq:heatEq} by substituting $\Delta T$ from Eq.~\ref{Eq:Tansatz} and Eq.~\ref{Eq:Tijansatz} and using the eigenmode equation Eq.~\ref{Eq:Tmodal}.
 The RHS of Eq.~\ref{Eq:heatEq} can be obtained in terms of optical amplitudes by using Eq.~\ref{Eq:heatSrc} and Eq.~\ref{Eq:Eanstaz}.
 Finally, by exploiting orthogonality, we isolate the desired coefficient $a^k_{ij}$ by multiplying both sides of simplified Eq.~\ref{Eq:heatEq} with $\Tilde{T}^{k*}$ and integrating it across the fiber cross-section leading to: